dnarain-astro/docs/astro/develop-project.md

     FROM custom-astro-runtime:4.0.10
     ```

 Your Astro project can now utilize Python packages from your private GitHub repository.
-From here, you can either [run your project locally](develop-project.md#build-and-run-a-project-locally) or [deploy to Astro](deploy-cli.md).
+To build and run your updated project, you can either [run your project locally](develop-project.md#build-and-run-a-project-locally) or [deploy to Astro](deploy-cli.md).